 Driving in Iceland in January

-Before every journey, you should make sure to check road conditions.
-It's not only the weather you need to worry about.
+However, it's not just the weather you need to worry about.
 Roads can also be closed by avalanches and heavy snow.

 Suggested Itinerary for Visiting Iceland in January

 There are many things to do in Iceland in January, and you can tailor any itinerary to suit your group's needs, budgets, desires, and time constraints.
-Below, however, are general itineraries.
+Below are some general itineraries you should consider.

-To conclude, you will find many exciting winter activities and landscapes on your journey around Iceland in January despite the chilly weather.
-There are many opportunities to see the northern lights and experience many other winter-only activities.
+To finish your trip, you can find many exciting winter activities and landscapes on your journey around Iceland in January despite the chilly weather.
+There are many opportunities to see the northern lights and experience other winter-only activities.

 With few other travelers at the best and most popular sites, a January holiday in Iceland should be an immersive, authentic journey you'll remember for years!